Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

 Existing approaches primarily focus on software-level techniques—such as low-bit quantization and model scaling—to reduce memory usage.
 However, they often overlook essential hardware-level optimizations, including driver support for low-bit operations on mobile GPUs and NPUs, efficient power management, and enhanced cross-accelerator utilization.
 Additionally, naively deploying the entire model on a single accelerator frequently leads to high latency.
 As a result, these frameworks fail to fully exploit the limited compute resources available on edge and small-form-factor devices.

-To overcome these challenges, we introduce \name, the first fully on-device inference framework that partitions large multimodal models into modular, independently executable components and dynamically assigns each to its optimal compute unit—GPU, NPU, or CPU.
-Built on a tightly integrated software–hardware co-design, we demonstrated \name by developing a small battery-powered device, as shown in Figure~\ref{fig:hardware_connection}.
-With this custom-designed hardware, our system outperforms mainstream frameworks running on existing commodity off-the-shelf platforms.
-We also design an event-driven \textbf{On-Demand Cascade Inference Pipeline}~\ref{fig:ondemand}.
+To overcome these challenges, we introduce \name, an end-to-end on-device inference framework that decomposes large multimodal models into modular, independently executable components and dynamically offloads each to its optimal compute unit—GPU, NPU, or CPU. \name is built through a tightly integrated software–hardware co-design.
+We demonstrate it using a custom battery-powered prototype device (Figure~\ref{fig:hardware_connection}).
+With this hardware platform and system-level implementation, \name outperforms mainstream frameworks running on commodity off-the-shelf devices.
+Our contribution lies in a SW/HW co-design approach at the inference-system level, where we develop a series of system and software optimizations rather than modifying model algorithms.

+We also design an event-driven \textbf{On-Demand Cascade Inference Pipeline} as shown in Fig.~\ref{fig:ondemand}.
 Only the minimal output needed—such as a text string or an embedding vector—is retained and passed to the next stage.
 This results in a lightweight, domino-like chain of execution.

 As shown in Figure~\ref{fig:arch_namomind} and Figure~\ref{fig:ondemand}, our framework enables efficient vision and voice inference on resource-constrained hardware.
 To achieve this, we designed custom hardware, implemented system-level optimizations, and developed drivers and computation kernels for the built-in GPU and NPUs of a low-end SoC.
 Our key contributions are summarized as follows: